Voice output, not transcription

 TextToSpeechSkills gives LLM agents a narrow, reviewable speech workflow: validate markup, choose an approved voice template, check credit use, create a job, and return an audio URL.

 TextToSpeechSkills gives AI agents a safe way to create voice output without broad account access.
-The MCP server exposes focused tools for validating expression markup, selecting approved voice templates, checking credit use, creating speech jobs, and returning audio URLs.
-This keeps agent behavior easier to review than raw HTTP calls.
+The MCP server exposes focused tools for validating natural expression markup, selecting approved voice templates, checking credit use, creating speech jobs, and returning audio URLs.
+This is the speech-output side of a voice agent workflow, not a speech-to-text or transcription API.
 Teams can start with a no-code LLM app setup, then use the same API from production systems when voice output becomes part of customer-facing workflows.

 Easy LLM setup